-- (a) It sets the precept. - (b) It approves the borrowing of monies. - (c) It delegates powers to Committees to carry out certain functions on behalf of the Full Council and sets and amends the Terms of References for those Committees, including the number of members and the appointment of Members to each committee as well as the quorum required for each committee meeting. - (d) It approves the timetable of meetings for Committees and the Council. - (e) It deals with all matters relating to elections. - (f) It adopts and where required, approves any amendments to the Council's Standing Orders (subject to the requirements of Standing Order 35.2), except the Council's Financial Regulations, which are delegated to the Policy and Resources Committee. - (g) It reviews and adopts the Council's Strategy. - (h) It approves the end of year Accounts and Annual Return. - (i) It elects the Leader of the Council and the Deputy Leader. - (j) It fills Member vacancies occurring on any Committee or Council, where required.
+- (a) It sets the precept.

+- (b) It approves the borrowing of monies.

+- (c) It delegates powers to Committees to carry out certain functions on behalf of the Full Council and sets and amends the Terms of References for those Committees, including the number of members and the appointment of Members to each committee as well as the quorum required for each committee meeting.

-- (k) It appoints or nominates persons to outside bodies. - (I) At the Annual Meeting of the Council: - It elects the Town Mayor and the Deputy Mayor. - It sets the delegated powers of its Committees and appoints the Members to each Committee, in accordance with Standing Orders 29 and 30.
+- (d) It receives the timetable of meetings for Committees and the Council. - (e) It deals with all matters relating to elections. - (f) It adopts and where required, approves any amendments to the Council's Standing Orders, except the Council's Financial Regulations, which are delegated to the Policy and Resources Committee. - (g) It reviews and adopts the Council's Strategy. - (h) It approves the end of year Accounts and Annual Return. - (i) It elects the Leader of the Council and the Deputy Leader. - (j) It fills Member vacancies occurring on any Committee or Council, where required. - (k) It appoints or nominates persons to outside bodies. - (I) At the Annual Meeting of the Council: - It elects the Town Mayor and the Deputy Mayor. - It sets the delegated powers of its Committees and appoints the Members to each Committee, in accordance with Standing Orders 30and 31.